BakhturinaPolina/billionaire_novels_rating_predictor/src/stage06_labeling/openrouter_experiments/prompts.md

 # Prompt Templates Documentation

-This document contains all versions of prompts used for topic labeling in the stage06_labeling module.
+This document describes the prompts used for topic labeling in the OpenRouter experiments module.

+**Note:** This module uses **Romance-Aware prompts** (Version 3) with snippets support.
+The Universal prompts (Version 1) are used in the main `generate_labels.py` module for local LLM inference, not in OpenRouter experiments.

-## Version 1: Universal Prompt (from generate_labels.py)
+## Version 1: Universal Prompt (from generate_labels.py) - NOT USED IN OPENROUTER MODULE

-This is the prompt currently used in `generate_labels.py` for local LLM inference.
-It produces a single short label (2-6 words).
+This prompt is used in `generate_labels.py` for local LLM inference.
+It is NOT used in the OpenRouter experiments module.

 ### System Prompt